 Foreigners with K-3 visas may live in California with their American spouse while their spousal visa application is pending.
 In order to obtain a K-3 visa, non-citizens must (1) submit to a medical exam, (2) have a consular interview, and (3) pay a visa fee of $265.

-In this article our Los Angeles immigration lawyers answer frequently-asked-question about K-3 visa in California, including eligibility, application processes, time frames, and fees.
+In this article, our California immigration law attorneys answer frequently-asked-question about K-3 visa in California, including eligibility, application processes, time frames, and fees.
 Click on a topic to jump directly to that section:

 - 1. Can I get a K-3 visa in California?